(Translation from the German Original)

 Metal oxides are also specifically produced technically in order to protect against corrosion and to create decorative surfaces.
 Accordingly, anodizing is a widely used process for aluminum.
 The arrangement of the oxygen and aluminum atoms on the surface will certainly differ from the oxidation in ambient air.
 Experience has shown that anodized surfaces have a positive effect in terms of low friction.
 This indicates a surface with a very dense atomic arrangement.

 5 Requirements for Technically Suitable Dry Sliding Systems

 Not every material pairing is suitable for dry relative movement to one another.
 The less the two bodies are able to adapt to one another, the higher is the specific load on the bodies.
 This is especially the case with material pairings that both have a relatively high modulus of elasticity.
 If the load exceeds a material-specific limit value, the corresponding material is destroyed at this point.
 This further increases the load on other contact regions., which then results in exponentially increasing wear.
 There are not many material pairings that have a technically acceptable wear rate under the condition that the geometrical surface quality is suitable, and even fewer that also allow high relative speeds.
 Since good heat conduction from one of the two materials is always required at high speed in order to dissipate the resulting frictional heat, one of the two materials usually consists of metal or ceramic, which both have a relatively high modulus of elasticity.
 The other material normally has a significantly lower modulus of elasticity in order to adapt as best as possible to the surface of the partner.

-Dynamic sliding friction between solid bodies exists in its familiar appearance only because their surfaces consist, microscopically, of an arrangement of oscillating spherical segments.
+Dynamic sliding friction between solid bodies exists in its familiar appearance mostly because their surfaces consist, microscopically, of an arrangement of oscillating spherical segments.

 Author: Horst Moshammer, Am Sändchen 8, 53545 Linz am Rhein, Germany, email@example.com